IanAWatson/LillyMol/docs/Molecule_Tools/fileconv.md

   -f smarts:smt  keep smallest frag which matches smarts -f ALL:smt     keep all fragments that match smarts <smarts>
   -f rm:smt      remove all fragments that match <smarts>
-  -f saltfile=<file> smiles file of known salts - always removed even
-                     if the largest fragment
-  -f parentfile=<file> file of known parent molecules - never removed as salts -f kmfok       compare known salts and parents by molecular formula only - not unique smiles -f kpallsalt   do not change a molecule if every fragment is a known salt -f rmxt=<n>    discard molecules with >1 fragment with more than n atoms -f rmxt        discard molecules with >1 fragment with more than 16 atoms -f sfs         sort fragments by size
+  -f saltfile=<file> smiles file of known salts - always removed even if the largest fragment -f parentfile=<file> file of known parent molecules - never removed as salts -f nochirals   ignore chirality when processing a saltfile -f kmfok       compare known salts and parents by molecular formula only - not unique smiles -f kpallsalt   do not change a molecule if every fragment is a known salt -f noxorganic do NOT discard non organic fragments when saltfile present.
+  -f rmxt=<n>    discard molecules with >1 fragment with more than n atoms -f rmxt        discard molecules with >1 fragment with more than 16 atoms -f sfs         sort fragments by size